 These platforms solve different problems.
 None of them solve the local language intelligence problem.
 That is the layer they are all missing.

-3 Cases Where Local Language Intelligence Made the Difference
+When Has Local Language Intelligence Made the Difference?

 Case 1: Tajikistan Gold Mine Attack